It’s hard not to know everything about Conor McGregor these days.

 As the biggest star in all of combat sports, McGregor seemingly lives with cameras in his face 24 hours a day, seven days a week, and while the reality is slightly different, it’s tough for the reigning UFC lightweight champion to do much of anything without it being talked about or caught on tape.

-That’s why the new documentary about McGregor called “Notorious,” which first aired in theaters for one night only on Nov.
-8, is truly a tale of two movies.
-The DVD hits stores on Tuesday, Dec.
-5, just in time for the holidays.
+That’s why the new documentary about McGregor called “Notorious” that lands in theaters for one night only on November 8 is truly a tale of two movies.

 The first half of the film is dedicated in large part to McGregor’s rise to fame as he struggled as an up-and-coming fighter just trying to get signed by the UFC.
 When he finally got his shot inside the Octagon, McGregor was very wide-eyed and rather candid with everything he said, but the glimmer of his star power was present even back then.